modernice/goes/docs/getting-started/quick-start.md

 ## What Just Happened?

 1. **Defined an aggregate** — `List` embeds `*aggregate.Base` (which provides event-sourcing mechanics) and a `ListDTO` that holds the actual state.
 2. **Registered event handlers** — `event.ApplyWith` connects event names to handler methods.
-The handler methods are unexported and only mutate state — no validation, no side effects.
+The handler methods are unexported and only mutate state.
+They never validate or trigger side effects.
 3. **Raised events** — Domain methods like `Create` and `AddItem` validate the operation, then call `aggregate.Next` to record what happened.
 The event is immediately applied to the aggregate.
 4. **Saved and fetched** — The repository inserted the uncommitted events into the store.
 On fetch, it replayed them through the handlers to reconstruct state.